efarrer/gmash/README.md

+# GMASH

+Give Me A SHell

+Allow others temporarily and securely ssh into your account.

-# gmash
+# Usage
-A simple way to open a secure ssh shell to your account.
+Allow someone on your local network to login to your account

+`> ./gmash -local`

+Allow someone not on your local network to login to your account.
+You must have ngrok installed and configured

+`> ./gmash -global`

-# Getting dependencies
+# Development

+## Building
+1. Download third party dependencies

-go get -u github.com/golang/dep/... && dep ensure
+`> go get -u github.com/golang/dep/... && dep ensure`

+2. Compile

+`> go build`

+## Testing
-# Running unit tests
+1. Running unit tests

-go test $(go list ./... | grep -v /vendor/)
+`> go test $(go list ./... | grep -v /vendor/)`

-# Testing go get install (with docker)
+2. Ensure code pushed is go get'able

-docker run --rm -it golang go get github.com/efarrer/gmash
+`> docker run --rm -it golang go get github.com/efarrer/gmash`

-# Building
-go build

-# Running
-./gmash